Canadian Pacific 2317

-Canadian Pacific 2317 is a class "G-3c" 4-6-2 "Pacific" type steam locomotive built by the Montreal Locomotive Works for the Canadian Pacific Railway.
+Canadian Pacific 2317 is a G-3c class "Pacific" type steam locomotive, built in June 1923 by the Montreal Locomotive Works (MLW) for the Canadian Pacific Railway (CP).

 History

 Revenue service

-After the end of World War I, the Canadian Pacific Railway began replacing their old wooden passenger cars with “heavyweight” six-axle steel passenger cars.
+After the end of World War I, the Canadian Pacific Railway (CP) began replacing their old wooden passenger cars with “heavyweight” six-axle steel passenger cars.
 In response to this, the CP's chief mechanical officer, William E. Woodhouse, designed a new class of 4-6-2 “Pacific” type steam locomotive that would be known as the G-3 class.
-No. 2317 was built in June 1923 by the Montreal Locomotive Works as part of the G-3c subclass, and it was put into service, pulling mainline passenger trains for the CPR.
+No. 2317 was built in June 1923 by the Montreal Locomotive Works (MLW) as part of the G-3c subclass, and it was put into service, pulling mainline passenger trains for the CP.
 It was known to be stationed in Winnipeg, Manitoba, for a good portion of its revenue career.
-After serving the CPR for thirty-six years, the locomotive was retired from revenue service in 1959, and it was subsequently put into storage with an uncertain future.
+After serving the CP for thirty-six years, the locomotive was retired from revenue service in 1959, and it was subsequently put into storage at Chalk River, Ontario.